ClaudiaLie/MS_4_FitIt/README.md

 - The images for the website store items are from Code Institute Boutique Ado Project and from Amazon.uk.

 ### Colors
-I have been researching the psychology of colors to find a color scheme that would be percieved as interesting, inviting and pleasant for any visitor.
+I have been researching the psychology of colors to find a color scheme that would be perceieved as interesting, inviting and pleasant for any visitor.
-A really good source to get inspired was [Canva](https://www.canva.com/colors/color-meanings/) but I have decided to keep the color scheme of the main landing page image as follows:
+An excellent source to get inspired was [Canva](https://www.canva.com/colors/color-meanings/) but I have decided to keep the color scheme of the main landing page image as follows:

 ![alt text](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/media/readme_img/website_palette.jpg?raw=true)

-With an extra touch of orange #fb8b3c to symbolize strenght, power and energy.
+With an extra touch of orange #fb8b3c to symbolize strength, power and energy.

 # Technologies Used